HumanSignal/label-studio/docs/source/guide/storage.md

 ---
 title: Cloud storages
 type: guide
-order: 101
+order: 103
 ---

 You can integrate the popular cloud storage with Label Studio, collect new tasks uploaded to your buckets, and sync back annotation results to use them in your machine learning pipelines.

-Cloud storage type and bucket need to be configured during the start of the server, and further configured during the runtime via UI.
+You can configure storage type, bucket and prefixes during the start of the server or during the runtime via UI on **Tasks** page.

 You can configure one or both: